 For more details on steps to take, check out our cyber security checklist.

-All in all, it’s pretty a straight forward process, just wrapped up in bureaucratic terminology designed to put you to sleep.
+All in all, it’s a pretty straight forward process, just wrapped up in bureaucratic terminology designed to put you to sleep.
 The OAIC has all the information you need on how to notify them, and what to include, so if you feel this is something relevant for you right now, jump over to the OAIC website for more detail.

 For a full guide to Cyber Security check out The Definitive Cyber Security Guide for Small to Medium Businesses